-5.1 The following rules shall be observed by Range Officers and Telephone Attendants.

-- 5.1.1 Range Officers shall make themselves thoroughly familiar with the Standard Shooting Rules.
-State Associations may, at their discretion, require persons desirous of accepting appointment as Range Officers at open prize meetings to undergo a qualifying NRAA examination. - 5.1.2 The marking may be challenged only once before any further shot has been fired at the target involved on payment of the fee prescribed in Chapter 4 subject to a refund if the challenge is upheld. - 5.1.3 If there is any uncertainty as to the value of a shot arising out of signals from the butts after a 'challenge' or 'examination' a Range Officer shall telephone a Butts Officer and ascertain the true value which will be credited to the competitor. - 5.1.4 If the circumstances are such that the signalled value of a shot cannot be verified at once, or without undue delay, the competitor shall unless the CRO decides otherwise, be credited with the signalled value. - 5.1.5 Where shooting takes place under a time limit a Range Officer may grant an extension of time which he considers to be equivalent to the time necessarily occupied in making a successful challenge. - 5.1.6 Promoting bodies shall provide new target centres no less frequently than every 60 shots in both individual and team events at 300 yard and 300 metres. - 5.1.7 Code messages should be used wherever practical in communicating with the Butts and where the code number is not used the verbal messages set opposite them only shall be spoken.
-In each case the target number will first be given followed the message number or where the CRO permits it the spoken message opposite the number may be used. - 5.1.8 In the event of a tie the Range Officer is required to advise all competitors in the shoot off of the rules in respect to shoot offs.
+- 5.1 The following rules shall be observed by Range Officers and Telephone Attendants - 5.1.1 Range Officers shall make themselves thoroughly familiar with the Standard Shooting Rules.
+State and Territory Associations may, at their discretion, require persons desirous of accepting appointment as Range Officers at open prize meetings to undergo a qualifying NRAA examination. - 5.1.2 The marking may be challenged only once before any further shot has been fired at the target involved on payment of the fee prescribed in Chapter 4 subject to a refund if the challenge is upheld. - 5.1.3 If there is any uncertainty as to the value of a shot arising out of signals from the butts after a 'challenge' or 'examination' a Range Officer shall telephone a Butts Officer and ascertain the true value which will be credited to the competitor. - 5.1.4 If the circumstances are such that the signalled value of a shot cannot be verified at once, or without undue delay, the competitor shall unless the CRO decides otherwise, be credited with the signalled value. - 5.1.5 Where shooting takes place under a time limit a Range Officer may grant an extension of time which he considers to be equivalent to the time necessarily occupied in making a successful challenge. - 5.1.6 Promoting bodies shall provide new target centres no less frequently than every 60 shots in both individual and team events at 300 yard and 300 metres. - 5.1.7 Code messages should be used wherever practical in communicating with the Butts and where the code number is not used the verbal messages set opposite them only shall be spoken.
+In each case the target number will first be given followed the message number or where the CRO permits it the spoken message opposite the number may be used. - 5.1.8 In the event of a tie the Range Officer is required to advise all competitors in the shoot off of the rules in respect to shoot offs. - 5.1.9 The only means of communication between the Butts and the Firing Point is to be that formally used by the Range and Butts Officers.
+No person in the Butts is to use any other means of communication that could be contacted by any person in sight of the Firing Point.
+In particular, mobile cell phones must be switched off by all personnel in the Butts and anyone within 20m of the Firing Point.